iris-lh/sheepit-cli/README.md

 Other than the path to the SheepIt jar file, all of these options are optional.

-These are the current config options.
+What follows is the config file format and the available fields.
 (Where "Default" is not listed, option falls through to SheepIt's default)

 ```
 # Save at